HotCakeX/Harden-Windows-Security/README.md

 - [How to verify security-baselines-x.zip file and 100% trust it?](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Group-Policy#how-to-verify-security-baselines-xzip-file-and-100-trust-it)
 - <a href="#Trust">View Trust section for more info</a>

-This script also undoes 3 policies set by Microsoft Security Baseline because they can cause some inconvenience.
+This script also undoes 4 policies set by Microsoft Security Baseline because they can cause some inconvenience. this is optional and you can skip these 4 overrides when running this script.

 <details><summary>▶️ Click/Tap here to see them</summary>